Reconstructing shared dynamics with a deep neural network: Methods

-We generated $N=20000$ data points according to \eqref{eq:logistic} and split the set: the first half became training and second half become test data ($r=3.99$, $\beta=0.2$).
+We generated $N=20000$ data points according to Eq.\,\eqref{eq:logmap} ($r=3.99$, $\beta=0.2$) with reflective boundary condition on the $[0, 1]$ interval.
 We embedded the $y$ variable, thus produced $Y(t)= [y(t), y(t-1)]$, and aligned the time-scale of $x(t)$ and $z(t)$ time series according to the time-shift produced by the embedding procedure.
+We splitted the data into training(80\%), test (10\%) and validation (10\%) sets.